Geno Smith: 2015 season: Preseason injuries

-On August 11, 2015, Smith was involved in an altercation with defensive end IK Enemkpali in the locker room over a $600 unpaid debt.
+On August 11, 2015, Smith was involved in an altercation with defensive end IK Enemkpali in the locker room over an alleged $600 unpaid debt.
 Smith suffered a fractured jaw after Enemkpali punched him in the face.
 Smith was ruled out for 6–10 weeks, and Enemkpali was released by the Jets shortly thereafter.
 Two days later, Smith underwent surgery on his fractured jaw.
 Ryan Fitzpatrick led the team to a 2–0 record while Smith was injured, so new head coach Todd Bowles decided to continue starting Fitzpatrick, even with Smith being healthy.

-On November 1, 2015, Smith entered the Jets' game against the Oakland Raiders in relief of Fitzpatrick, who left the game with an injured thumb.
-Smith threw 42 passing attempts, with 27 completions, two touchdowns, and one interception in the 20–34 loss.
-This was Smith's only appearance in a game in 2015.
+During a Week 8 34–20 road loss to the Raiders, Smith entered the game in relief of Fitzpatrick, who left the game with an injured thumb.
+Smith completed 27 of 42 passes for 265 yards, two touchdowns, and an interception to go along with two carries for 34 yards.
+This was his only appearance in 2015.

 2016 season: Torn ACL

 With Ryan Fitzpatrick re-signing with the Jets, Smith continued to remain in the backup role.

-During Week 6 against the Arizona Cardinals, Smith came in relief for Fitzpatrick for the first time in the 2016 season due to the Jets being down 3–28 and an unpleasant performance by Fitzpatrick during the first three quarters.
-Two days later, Smith was named starter for the following game in place of the struggling Fitzpatrick.
+During a Week 6 28–3 road loss to the Arizona Cardinals, Smith came in after Fitzpatrick was benched for poor performance.
+Smith finished the game completing four of six passes for 31 yards and an interception.
+Two days later, he was named starter for the following game in place of Fitzpatrick.

-Making the start in Week 7 against the Baltimore Ravens, Smith had 95 passing yards until leaving the game with an apparent knee injury.
-Fitzpatrick would later lead the Jets to a 24–16 victory over the Ravens.
-The next day, it was revealed that Smith had a torn ACL, effectively ending his 2016 season.
-He was placed on injured reserve on October 26, 2016.
+Making the start in Week 7 against the Ravens, Smith threw for 95 yards and a touchdown until leaving the eventual 24–16 victory with an apparent knee injury.
+The next day, it was revealed that he tore his ACL, prematurely ending his 2016 season.
+Smith was placed on injured reserve on October 26, 2016.

 New York Giants

 On March 28, 2017, Smith signed with the New York Giants.
-On November 5, 2017, during Week 9 against the Los Angeles Rams, Smith came in the game in relief of Eli Manning late in the fourth quarter.
-Smith finished with only two incomplete passes, as the Giants lost 17–51.
+During a Week 9 51–17 loss to the Los Angeles Rams, Smith came in the game in relief of Eli Manning late in the fourth quarter and finished with only two incomplete passes.

-On November 28, 2017, the Giants named Smith the starter for the upcoming game against the Oakland Raiders, which ended Manning's 210-game starting streak with the Giants.
-The start made Smith the first black quarterback to start for the Giants and the first quarterback to start for both the Giants and the Jets; it also meant every NFL team had started a black player at quarterback, with the Giants being the last team to do so.
-Making his first start with the Giants on December 3, 2017, against the Raiders, Smith finished with 212 passing yards and a touchdown but had two first-half fumbles within the Raiders' 30 yard line and the Giants lost, 17–24.
+On November 28, the Giants named Smith the starter for the upcoming game against the Raiders, which ended Manning's 210-game starting streak with the Giants.
+The start made Smith the first African-American quarterback to start for the Giants and the first quarterback to start for both the Giants and the Jets; it also meant every NFL team had started a black player at quarterback, with the Giants being the last team to do so.
+Making his first start with the Giants, Smith threw for 212 yards and a touchdown but had two first-half fumbles within the Raiders' 30-yard line and the Giants lost by a score of 17–24.
 On December 5, Manning was renamed the starter.